-The poults used were older than those in the large pen at roughly 8-9 weeks of age.
-Unlike the large pen, we selected females for the small pens, although one accidentally received two males.
-Pens were all the same size though the quantity of poults varied to trial ideal stocking capacity within the small pens.
-One pen contained ten birds, another 15, and the third 20.
-To improve site fidelity, 2-3 poults were released from each pen after 3 weeks, and then an additional 2-3 birds were subsequently released from each pen every four days until the pens were empty.
+The poults used were eight weeks of age.
+Unlike the large pen, we selected females for the small pens.
+Pens were all the same size and each pen received 15 poults.
+To improve site fidelity, 2-3 poults were released from each pen after three weeks; subsequently, an additional 2-3 birds were released from each pen every four days until the pens were empty.
 This trickle release was undertaken to encourage those outside the pen to stay close by, while also limiting the risk of predation to fewer birds as they were conditioned to this new environment.
 Releases were completed in the morning, and birds were allowed to simply walk out into the cover surrounding the pens.
 Whole wheat and water were made available inside and outside of the pens.
 Once birds were out of the small pens, they were unable to get back in.
 Once all birds in the pen were released, the pens were left open.
 Whole wheat and water were continually available inside and outside of the pens.